-It’s incumbent on African governments, the African Union, UN and civil society networks to pressure Trump to keep US commitments.
 If Trump forsakes US support for the 2015 Paris Climate Accord, endorsed by 193 members of the United Nations (UN), as well as Obama’s bilateral climate agreement with China, the resultant rise of global warming and extreme weather events will wreak havoc throughout Africa.
 Global social media will amplify the human dramas and dangers of forced migrations, viral epidemics and related deadly conflicts as credible evidence of global warming’s impact continues to accumulate.
 China and the US are the world’s biggest emitters of greenhouse gases.

 So it is incumbent on African governments, individually and with the African Union, the UN and civil society networks globally and in the US, to pressure the Trump administration to keep US commitments.

 The outlook isn’t good

 Trump’s personal convictions about the threat and causes of global warming remain obscure.
 Several of his key cabinet appointees’ views are less so.
 And the cabinet hasn’t had this concentration of representatives from the old Republican corporate and military establishment since Ronald Reagan governed in the 1980s.

 Most are ideologically conservative, older, white, Christian men hostile to government regulation, including those related to the environment.
 Reagan succeeded in overturning Jimmy Carter’s early attempts to promote clean energy and other environmental reforms.
 Today, the consequences for Africa of such reversals could be catastrophic.